openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/collateralSulcus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: The collateral fissure (or sulcus) is on the tentorial surface of the hemisphere and extends from near the occipital pole to within a short distance of the temporal pole.
-Behind, it lies below and lateral to the calcarine fissure, from which it is separated by the lingual gyrus; in front, it is situated between the hippocampal gyrus and the anterior part of the fusiform gyrus.
-[WP,unvetted].
+   :definition: Is a subarachnoid sulcus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002716)]
-   :description: 'Collateral sulcus' is a subarachnoid sulcus.
+   :description: The collateral fissure (or sulcus) is on the tentorial surface of the hemisphere and extends from near the occipital pole to within a short distance of the temporal pole.
+Behind, it lies below and lateral to the calcarine fissure, from which it is separated by the lingual gyrus; in front, it is situated between the hippocampal gyrus and the anterior part of the fusiform gyrus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002716)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0102361
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002716#collateral-sulcus-1
    :name: collateral sulcus